ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

 * profile-last-modified-date

-&ast; For a full list of external identifier see the [identifiers list](https://pub.sandbox.orcid.org/v3.0/identifiers?locale=en).
+&ast; For a full list of external identifiers see the [identifiers list](https://pub.sandbox.orcid.org/v3.0/identifiers?locale=en).
 Some identifiers may require "-self" or "-part-of"  to return results.

 ## Example search queries